hmrc/income-tax-subscription-enrolment/README.md

-# Incoome Tax Subscription Enrolment
+# Income Tax Subscription Enrolment

 This service is used to migrate users from existing Self Assessment (IR-SA) enrolments to the Making Tax Digital (HMRC-MTD-IT) enrolment.